XIVDATA/translation/readme.md

 ## About the project

-This is the public translation repository, when XIVDATA will come to a state of public access, we will push translation files into this repository to give the community the ability helping translate the page.
+This is the public translation repository, when XIVDATA will come to a state of public access, we will push translation files into this repository and give the community the ability to help translate the page.

 ## Contributing